orbitse/Awesome-Law-NLP-Research-Work/README.md

 The [Legislative Explorer](http://www.legex.org/index.html) from the [Center for American Politics and Public Policy](http://cappp.org) at the University of Washington is an "interactive visualization that allows anyone to explore actual patterns of lawmaking in Congress."
 The congressional bill data comes from the [Congeessional Bills Project](http://congressionalbills.org).

 __Example companies__

+[Bloomberg Law](https://pro.bloomberglaw.com/ai-analytics/) provides several AI tools along with 13+ million published and unpublished state and federal court opinions.
+With "Litigation Analytics," users can search by company, law firm, attorney, and judge, then "[v]isualize trends, predict outcomes, and develop an informed strategy."
+"Points of Law" applies machine learning to case law research so users can "[q]uickly find the leading case, the essence of a court’s holding, and the best language to support your legal argument."

 [Ravel](https://home.ravellaw.com) uses data visualization to show how the case law evolved and how legal topics cluster.
 Before Ravel was purchased by LexisNexus, it was a Codex Affiliate Project.